Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/UtilityNetwork/DisplayUtilityNetworkContainer/readme.md

 ## About the data

-The [Naperville electric](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) network feature service, contains a utility network used to find associations shown in this sample.
+The [Naperville electric](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) feature service contains a utility network layer used to find associations shown in this sample.
 The [Naperville electric containers](https://sampleserver7.arcgisonline.com/portal/home/item.html?id=813eda749a9444e4a9d833a4db19e1c8) webmap uses the same feature service endpoint and displays only container features.
 Authentication is required and handled within the sample code.

 ## Additional information